google/WebFundamentals/src/content/en/fundamentals/performance/audit/index.md

 Priorities for refactoring depend on your audience, content and functionality.
 Who visits your site?
 Why and how do they use it?
 What's your [performance budget](https://www.performancebudget.io/){:.external}?
-If you're not sure of the }answer to these questions, try the requirements gathering exercises from our PWA training
+If you're not sure of the answer to these questions, try the requirements gathering exercises from our PWA training
 resources: [Your audience, your content](/web/ilt/pwa/your-audience-your-content) and [Design for all your users](/web/ilt/pwa/design-for-all-your-users).